+Figure 4-15: Abstract Model of MAP Generation Function for Variable Length TFDF

-Octet Stream Processing Function
+MAP Octet Stream Processing Function

-The Octet Stream Processing Function shall be used to transfer variable-length user defined octet stream in the TFDZ of Transfer Frames.
+The MAP Octet Stream Processing Function shall be used to transfer variable-length user defined octet stream in the variable-length TFDZ of Transfer Frames.

 NOTE – There is an instance of the octet stream Processing Function for each MAP Channel that carries octet stream data.

-The Octet Stream Processing Function shall be used to fill the TFDZ with the Octet Stream Data supplied by the user.
+The MAP Octet Stream Processing Function shall be used to fill the TFDZ with the Octet Stream Data supplied by the user.
 Each octet shall be placed sequentially, and unchanged, into the TFDZ.
 When the Octet Stream Data have filled one particular TFDZ, the continuation of the Octet Stream Data shall be placed in the next TFDZ on the same MAP Channel.
+The release of an Octet Stream TFDF may be subject to release timing constraints contained in the managed parameters.
+The associated TFDF Construction Rule used is ‘011’.

-NOTE – If, because of the constraints of the Transfer Frame release algorithm, a TFDZ is not completely filled by Octet Stream Data at release time, the Octet Stream Processing Function will fill the remainder of the TFDZ with a locally specified idle pattern.
-The boundary between the end of the valid Octet Stream Data and the beginning of the idle data is indicated by setting the Last Valid Octet Field in the TFDF Header.
-If it is necessary, the Octet Stream Processing Function may generate an ‘idle’ TFDZ by setting the Last Valid Octet Field to ‘all ones minus one’.
+If, because of the constraints of the Transfer Frame release algorithm, a TFDZ is not completely filled by Octet Stream Data at release time, the MAP Octet Stream Processing Function will fill the remainder of the TFDZ with a locally specified idle pattern.
+The boundary between the end of the valid Octet Stream Data and the beginning of the idle data is indicated by setting the Last Valid Octet Pointer in the TFDF Header.
+If it is necessary, the MAP Octet Stream Processing Function may generate an ‘idle’ TFDZ by setting the Last Valid Octet Field to ‘all binary ones minus one’.

-NOTE – An abstract model of the Octet Stream Processing Function is illustrated in figure 4-14.
+NOTE – An abstract model of the MAP Octet Stream Processing Function is illustrated in figure 4-16.